How to Start an LLC in New York? (9 Steps Guide)

 - Name and address of each organizer, which can be an individual or a fiduciary (trustee) acting on behalf of others;

-- Name under which your LLC will operate;
+- The name under which your LLC will operate;

 - The date you filed your LLC formation documents with the state.